jondot/frenzy_bunnies/README.md

 :durable   # default false. durability of the queue :timeout_job_after # default 5. reject the message if not processed for number of seconds :threads  # default none. number of threads in the threadpool. leave empty to let the threadpool manage it.
-:type # default :direct. type of exchange used.
+:exchange_type # default :direct. type of exchange used.
 :routing_key # default queue_name. allows for other routing keys, useful for topic exchanges.
 ```